 Just leaving the dental chair after being told you need a root canal?
 If so, you’re in the right place because we’re here to help you know what to expect during the procedure, why it’s necessary and how to prepare for the recovery period.

 Why Is A Root Canal Necessary?

-A root canal is a procedure intended to preserve a damaged tooth and keep you from losing it.
-By the time you require a root canal, it’s already too late to ave the life of the tooth because said tooth’s pulp is already infected.
+A root canal is a procedure intended to preserve a damaged tooth and keep you from losing the tooth.
+By the time you require a root canal, the tooth’s pulp is typically already infected.
 A root canal removes infected tooth pulp so that the tooth can stay in place and the patient can avoid extraction.

 Know What to Expect

 Here’s how a root canal is performed, step by step, to help you better understand exactly what you can expect during treatment.

 - Your dentist will administer local anesthesia to numb the tooth with a needle.
 It’s common to feel a bit of a pinch in the area when the needle initially goes in.
 After the tooth is numb, your provider will place a dental dam to keep the tooth clean and dry during the procedure.

 - Your dentist will then use a very small tool, typically a small drill, to access the inside of the tooth by creating an opening in the top portion of the tooth.

 - Next, the dentist will use tiny tools to clear away the damaged and diseased pulp from the inside of the tooth.

 - The inner chamber of the tooth will be shaped and water will be used to wash away any remaining pulp.